 Is palm oil vegan?

 In itself, palm oil is a vegetable product which does not need to involve the (ab)use of animals, and therefore is suitable for vegans.
 The palm oil and palm timber industries are rife with very bad practices.
 In the EU, palm oil used in food must now be labelled, but ingredients derived from palm oil in food and non-food products still do not have to be labelled.
-So it is not possible for consumers to 'boycott' palm products.
-Instead, ending the abuses of the palm tree (oil and timber) industries requires co-ordinated action by non-vegans and vegans, consumers and policymakers and industry etc., together.
+So it is not possible for consumers to boycott palm products.
+Instead, ending the abuses of the palm tree (oil and timber) industries requires co-ordinated action by consumers, policymakers, vegans and non-vegans together.

 Vegans should also be aware that due the fact that single-issue campaigns have focused solely on the negative effects of palm oil, other types of crop farming, which cause harm to many animals, are overlooked.
 The Vegan Society is working towards a world where animals are not (ab)used for human purposes.
 We encourage stock-free farming and alternatives to widespread crop clearance and other farming methods which currently cause many animals to die every year.
 Unfortunately, it is not yet possible or practical for individual vegans to only support vegan farming.
 However, the consumption of plant-based crops such as wheat, barley, oil palm and soybeans causes far fewer animals to lose their lives than eating animals.

 How do I know if a coconut or coconut-containing product has been picked by monkeys, not humans?

 It was bought to our attention in early 2016 that monkeys may be being used to harvest coconuts in South East Asian countries.
 Since then we have been conducting research and contacting suppliers.
 The majority of coconut suppliers we have spoken to confirm that humans with long sticks or machinery are used in the harvesting process in these regions.
 Rarely do they know of any cases that animals are used.